X-DX/PHP-Programming-Language/README.md

     - Test the existence of specfic key and value
     - change,delete and append in array
     - Array function: Find duplicate elements and sort arrays
+    - The 'Foreach' loop: iterate over element in an array